 But If You Need To Live And Survive Several Months …

 But if we’re talking about a scenario where you need to live and survive off wild food for the long term (several months or even years), then hunting elk should be on your radar — depending of course if you live in an area of the country that has elk (see below).
 The only time it might not be as important is if live near the coast and can turn to ocean fishing, or somehow have the land and capability to raise crops and livestock.
 A lot of people though, due to circumstances, may not have that capability.If you’re into survival, you should learn how to hunt.
 Just one elk can provide hundreds of pounds of meat and nutrient-rich organs.
-Prepared and stored correctly, using simple, primitive methods, this meat can last quite some time; even several years.
+Prepared and stored correctly, using simple, primitive methods (like drying and smoking), this meat can last quite some time; even several years.

 But if you want to bag yourself an elk you better be in shape for covering ground.
 Because the secret to elk hunting has a lot to do with location, time of year, terrain, wind conditions, and simply knowing the ins and outs of elk life.
 Prepare to take some notes here.